-- Indoor Sports Centre at the heart of the main campus featuring the Pulse Fitness Suite, group exercise studios, an indoor jogging track, sports hall and Sports Medicine Clinic:
+- Indoor Sports Centre at the heart of the main campus, featuring the Pulse Fitness Suite, group exercise studios, an indoor jogging track, sports hall and Sports Medicine Clinic.

-- Gym at Langford Veterinary School;
+- Gym at Bristol Veterinary School.

 If you're looking to compete at the highest level, you could represent the University in the British Universities and Colleges Sport (BUCS) league.